axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/token-transfer-dep-addr.md

   "avalanche", // source chain
   "osmosis", // destination chain "osmo1x3z2vepjd7fhe30epncxjrk0lehq7xdqe8ltsn", // destination address
-  "uausdc" // asset to transfer in atomic denom units );
+  "uausdc" // denom of asset.
+See note (2) below
+);
 ```

+Notes:

-Note: The destination address format is validated based on the destination chain.
+(1) The destination address format is validated based on the destination chain.
 Make sure the destination address is a valid address on the destination chain.
 For instance, Osmosis addresses begin with “osmo,” etc.

 Once the deposit address has been generated, the user can make a token transfer (on blockchain) to the deposit address.
 The transfer will be picked up by the Axelar network and relayed to the destination chain.

+(2) For all the assets that Axelar supports natively, the network identifies the asset by a `denom`.
+If you are accustomed to the `symbol` typically used on EVM chains, you will have to convert that `symbol` to a `denom`.
+The SDK has an API method you can use to convert symbol to denom: [getDenomFromSymbol](./axelar-query-api#getdenomfromsymbol)